 Others are still waiting.
 New evidence of army dressed as police at Orgreave; Tony Blair’s and John Major’s involvement in passing off military personnel as police during their years in office; Tory lies on their NHS spending; investigations into UKIP’s distribution of child pornography – some of this was covered by the larger independent platforms such as the Canary, but the mainstream hasn’t seen fit to touch them, even though the evidence is cast-iron.

 The common thread is that this blog has revealed them first.
 People with evidence contact the SKWAWKBOX because they know their identities will be protected and their stories presented fairly.
 If you have something you want to talk about, let me know.

 The SKWAWKBOX isn’t written for popularity but to get the word out on essential issues, which is just as well, as the subjects covered are always going to upset some people, but they’re too important to ignore.

 Hopefully, you’ll agree as you read this blog.

 The SKWAWKBOX is offered free of charge, but takes a lot of time, and sometimes cost, to research and write, so if you feel able to support its work please click here or use the donate button.
 It will be fantastically appreciated.

 George Orwell said that in a time of universal deceit, telling the truth is a revolutionary act.
-I hope to provide some revolutionary truth to counteract the double-speak that politicians and ‘leaders’ use to try to fool us, to get us to acquiesce or co-operate in things we would reject if we knew what they really meant.
+We hope to provide some revolutionary truth to counteract the double-speak that politicians and ‘leaders’ use to try to fool people, to get us to acquiesce or co-operate in things we would reject if we knew what they really meant.
 The best antidote for bad or deliberately misleading information is good information – so if you think what you read here is good information, please spread the word.

 Thank you for visiting and reading!